Generalized preconditioned conjugate gradients for adaptive FEM with optimal complexity: Introduction

-Most of the aforementioned works focus on linear and symmetric multigrid methods in order to comply with the standard assumptions of the preconditioned conjugate gradient (PCG) method.
-From a computational perspective, however, it can be advantageous to consider post-smoothing only, which may preserve comparable contraction properties at reduced cost; see, e.g.,~\cite{DHM21,IMPS24}.
-Moreover, the analysis of multiplicative methods often requires strong assumptions on the levelwise operators, such as contraction~\cite{CNX12} or norm bounds strictly smaller than two~\cite{BPWX91}.
-In contrast,~\cite{MPV21,IMPS24} employ optimal step-sizes on each level, giving rise to non-linear and non-symmetric multigrid methods.
-In particular, in~\cite{IMPS24}, the multigrid method exhibits uniform contraction which is unconditional with respect to $h$ and $p$.
+Most of the aforementioned works on preconditioners focus on linear and symmetric multilevel methods in order to comply with the standard assumptions of the preconditioned conjugate gradient method (PCG).
+From a computational perspective, however, it can be advantageous to consider multigrid methods with post-smoothing only, which seem to preserve comparable contraction properties at reduced cost; see, e.g.,~\cite{DHM21,MPV21, IMPS24}.
+Moreover, the analysis of multiplicative methods often requires strong assumptions on the levelwise operators, such as contraction~\cite{CNX12}, or norm bounds strictly smaller than two~\cite{BPWX91}.
+In contrast,~\cite{MPV21,IMPS24} employ optimal step-sizes on each level, simplifying the contraction proofs and yielding better numerical behavior, but resulting in non-linear and non-symmetric multigrid methods.
 In numerical linear algebra, however, it is well known that PCG may fail if the preconditioner is not symmetric and positive definite.
 That said, PCG has been adapted in the literature to also accommodate more general preconditioners; see, e.g.,~\cite{AV91,GY99,Not00,Bla02}.
-In particular, the generalized preconditioned conjugate gradient method introduced in~\cite{Bla02} also allows for non-symmetric and non-linear preconditioners.
+In particular, the generalized preconditioned conjugate gradient method (GPCG) introduced in~\cite{Bla02} also allows for non-symmetric and non-linear preconditioners.